erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

 src="regression_richard_mcelreath_files/figure-gfm/unnamed-chunk-4-3.png"
 style="width:60.0%" />

-Our synthetic data model specifies that the mother’s family size (M) has **no impact** on the daughter’s family size (D).
+In our synthetic data model, the mother’s family size (M) has **no impact** on the daughter’s family size (D).
 But what happens when we include M in a regression model to predict D?

 ``` r
 # Build linear regression model D = b0 + b1*M ----------------------------------